-I use Janome Memory Craft 6600P and it comes with AcuFeed system which is practically a built-in walking foot.
+I use Janome Memory Craft 6600P and it comes with an AcuFeed system which is practically a built-in walking foot.
 You can use other types of walking feet working with different sewing machines.

 A regular sewing machine foot for straight stitching may work also if you have only 2 layers of lambskin leather.

 There are special leather needles in different sizes for different thicknesses of leather.
 For my lambskin leather I used a special leather needle Schmetz sizes 90/14 and 100/16.
 These needles leave only a tiny hole in the leather.

 But for lambskin, you can probably use Universal or Microtex needles as well (but it didn’t work for me though).